 Laurel sat by her father's hospital bed, holding his hand but not saying anything as the monitors beeped and the rasp of the respirators went on in a soothing rhythm.
 He was going to be all right.
 The doctors seemed sure of it.
 He'd wake up soon, they said.
 When his body was ready.

-Sara sat across from her; a crewman on the ship had heard Laurel's cries and told Sara something was wrong.
-Sara and Nyssa had been there, helping to stabilize her father in ways Laurel couldn't.
+Sara sat across from her; a crewman on the ship had heard her cries and told Sara something was wrong.
+Sara and Nyssa had been there, helping to stabilize her father in ways she couldn't.

-Why did Sara know so much more about basic life-saving than Laurel did?
+Why did Sara know so much more about basic life-saving than she did?
 When had the little sister surpassed the older?

 The jacket Sara had given her felt tight as she sat, constricting like it was a snake intent on ending her.
 She shrugged it off.